 Respondents Aim for Single-Tenant Leases in Smaller Office Buildings

-Asked about the motivation behind their current search for an office space, respondents’ options were relatively evenly spread between the available answers – although the need for a smaller workspace that could accommodate hotdesking or a hybrid system had with a slight edge.
+Asked about the motivation behind their current search for a commercial office space, respondents’ options were relatively evenly spread between the available answers – although the need for a smaller workspace that could accommodate hotdesking or a hybrid system had with a slight edge.

-While nearly a quarter said their search had been prompted by a need to downsize their office footprint, roughly 16% of those who completed the survey said they were looking for a larger office space.
+While nearly a quarter said their search had been prompted by a need to downsize their workplace footprint, roughly 16% of those who completed the office survey said they were looking for a larger place.
 Once again, the data gives credence to the argument that remote working hasn’t made offices obsolete – as news of big companies either investing in prime real estate, renewing, or expanding their leases has continued to pour in.

 Interestingly, 23% of respondents indicated that they’d like to be the sole occupiers of a building.
 Indeed, big companies began making their moves in various markets as early as the summer of 2020.